Skip to content

 Tip

-Make sure your encoders call AbstractBodyAdapter::attachMediaType so the created BodyPublisher can be converted to a MimeBodyPublisher.
+Make sure your encoders call AbstractBodyAdapter::attachMediaType, so the created BodyPublisher can be converted to a MimeBodyPublisher.
 That way, requests get the correct Content-Type header added by Methanol.

 Buffering vs Streaming